memph1024/swapdex-documentation/docs/dev-guides/Tutorials/evm-tutorial/index.md

 ---
 ![eth-logo](assets/eth-logo.png#center)

 SwapDex has a pallet that allows developers to write EVM smart-contracts.
 This means that you can use SwapDex as you would with Ethereum.
 SwapDex is fully compatible with Ethereum's Web3 API and EVM.
 Here, we'll walk through a few subtle differences between SwapDex and Ethereum.
-Namely, SwapDex has a Proof of Stake-based consensus mechanism.
+Namely, SwapDex has a Nominated Proof of Stake (NPOS) consensus mechanism.
 This shouldn't affect you if you're building a DeFi or NFT based application.
 See our related documentation on proof-of-stake.
 In the following sections we detail SwapDex<>EVM Compatibility.

 ---